 University College has a range of courses and programs shaped to fit each student's schedule and goals.
-Students may choose from the options below and, as they browse the semester's course listings, also search under "8-Week" courses and "Weekend Only."
+Students may choose from the options below, and, as they browse the semester's course listings, they can also search under "8-Week" courses and "Weekend Only."

 Accelerated Master's Degree Program